 Approximately one billion landline telephone numbers are available in the UK, either already in use or reserved for allocation.
 We issue blocks of these numbers to telecoms operators, who manage the numbers and movement (porting) of them into and out of their control.

-Existing systems used for this process will be challenged as telecommunication networks move from traditional analogue telephone lines to an all-IP (internet protocol) infrastructure.
+Existing systems used for this process will need to change as telecommunication networks move from traditional analogue telephone lines to an all-IP (internet protocol) infrastructure.

-Moving to blockchain has the potential to bring a number of benefits to consumers and industry:
+Moving to blockchain has the potential to bring a number of benefits:

-Blockchain allows for greater transparency between users and uses underlying open-source software code.
-It is resilient because the number database can be replicated with each user having a copy.
-Updates can also be seen in real-time, by all users, but cannot be added to the register.
+Blockchain allows for greater transparency between users, and uses open-source software code.
+It is resilient because the number database can be replicated, allowing each user to have a copy.
+Updates can also be seen in real-time, by all users.

-Previous attempts to develop a centralised database haven’t succeeded because of high costs and barriers to collaboration; but this technology offers an opportunity to build a cost-effective and future-proof solution.
+Previous attempts to develop a centralised database haven’t succeeded because of high costs and barriers to collaboration; but this technology offers an opportunity to build a cheaper, long-term system.

 The technology and knowledge gained from this project will be one of the key long-term benefits for all the organisations that are involved, including Ofcom.
-We have the chance to test the solution before it is rolled out across the industry.
-We plan to share key learnings, best practices, and the underlying code base, where applicable, with other regulators.
+We have the chance to test it before it is rolled out across the industry.
+We plan to share key learnings, best practices, and the underlying code base with other regulators, where we can.

-We also expect that communications businesses taking part in the project or using the code will also learn and develop new skills, leading to further innovation and wider uses of the technology.
+We also expect that orgnisations taking part in the project or using the code will also learn and develop new skills, leading to further innovation and wider uses of the technology.

 Mansoor Hanif, Ofcom Chief Technology Officer, said: “We will be working with industry to explore how blockchain could make it quicker and easier for landline customers to switch providers while keeping their number – as well as reducing nuisance calls.
 And we’ll expand our research into other areas where innovative technologies such as blockchain could be applied to benefit consumers.”